How the University responds to enquiries about students from parents and family members

 Concerns about a student’s wellbeing

 In a small number of cases we receive calls from families raising concerns about a student’s wellbeing.
 The University takes its duty of care to students very seriously.
-We have dedicated student support advisers in each faculty and various teams of specialist support staff in Student and Academic Services.
+We have dedicated student support advisers in each college and various teams of specialist support staff in Student and Academic Services.

 When we receive a call raising concerns about a student’s wellbeing, staff will try to contact the student, check on them, and ask them to contact their family.
 Depending on the circumstances, we may also encourage and help the student to use one or more of our support services or external services.
 In fact, if an issue has already become apparent, we may already be providing extra support to the student.
 Where the University is unable to make contact with a student and/or is concerned about a student's safety, we may contact their nominated next of kin, and appropriate external services (e.g. healthcare professional, police).